sensordeck/atlas-docs/docs/intro.md

 - Recovery Pattern
 - Why Retrieved

-历史案例不会自动升级为当前事件的根因结论，但会为工程师提供更快、更有边界的调查入口。
+Historical cases do not automatically become the root-cause conclusion for current incidents, but they provide engineers with faster, bounded investigation entry points.

-### Cross-Team Collaboration，统一 OEM 与 Sensor 的调查上下文
+### Cross-Team Collaboration, Unifying Investigation Context for OEMs and Sensor Vendors

-Atlas 在 OEM Tier 1、Tier 2、Tier 3 与 Sensor FAE 之间建立统一的证据和调查上下文。
+Atlas establishes a unified evidence and investigation context across OEM Tier 1, Tier 2, Tier 3, and Sensor FAEs.

-OEM 不再向传感器厂发送零散日志。
+OEMs no longer send fragmented logs to sensor vendors.

-Sensor FAE 不再从头猜测现场发生了什么。
+Sensor FAEs no longer guess what happened on site from scratch.

-双方围绕同一 REF、同一 Evidence Pack 和同一历史上下文开展协作。
+Both sides collaborate around the exact same REF, Evidence Pack, and historical context.

-### Reusable Knowledge，让工程经验持续增值
+### Reusable Knowledge, Continuously Appreciating Engineering Experience

-调查完成后，IR、LL 与 RGA 被结构化保存。
+After an investigation concludes, IR, LL, and RGA are saved in a structured manner.

-新的调查结果可以服务：
+New investigation results can serve:

-- 下一个 REF
+- The next REF
-- 下一个 Robot SKU
+- The next Robot SKU
-- 下一个 Sensor SKU
+- The next Sensor SKU
-- 下一个 Host Platform
+- The next Host Platform
-- 下一个部署场景
+- The next deployment scenario
-- 下一个客户项目
+- The next customer project

-Atlas 将一次性的工程成本，转化为可持续复用的组织能力。
+Atlas turns one-off engineering costs into sustainably reusable organizational capabilities.

 ### Your Data, Your Control

-客户原始数据、Evidence Pack 与内部调查资产始终由客户控制。
+Customer raw data, Evidence Packs, and internal investigation assets remain under customer control at all times.

-Atlas 支持私有部署、保留策略、导出策略、访问边界与去标识化复用。
+Atlas supports private deployment, retention policies, export policies, access boundaries, and anonymized reuse.

-共享的不是客户数据。
+What is shared is not customer data.

-共享的是经过授权的调查能力与组织经验。
+What is shared is authorized investigation capability and organizational experience.

 ---

-## 跨 SKU、跨平台、跨场景
+## Cross-SKU, Cross-Platform, Cross-Scenario

-Atlas 不是为单一机器人、单一传感器或单一客户问题编写的项目型 Glue Code。
+Atlas is not a piece of project-based glue code written for a single robot, single sensor, or single customer issue.

-Atlas 使用统一的 Runtime Governance Model，在产品差异之上保持一致的证据结构、调查流程和历史资产模型。
+Using a unified Runtime Governance Model, Atlas maintains a consistent evidence structure, investigation process, and historical asset model on top of product differences.

-### 跨 Robot SKU
+### Cross-Robot SKU

-同一 OEM 可以逐步扩展到不同机器人型号，而不需要为每个 SKU 重新构建一套调查系统。
+The same OEM can gradually scale to different robot models without building a new investigation system for every SKU.

-### 跨 Sensor SKU
+### Cross-Sensor SKU

-同一传感器厂商可以在统一治理框架下管理 LiDAR、Camera、IMU、GNSS、Radar 等不同产品。
+The same sensor vendor can manage diverse products such as LiDAR, Camera, IMU, GNSS, and Radar under a unified governance framework.

-### 跨 Host Platform
+### Cross-Host Platform

-Atlas 可适配 x86、NVIDIA Jetson、ARM SBC、ROS 2 与客户自定义运行环境。
+Atlas adapts to x86, NVIDIA Jetson, ARM SBC, ROS 2, and custom customer runtime environments.

-### 跨部署场景
+### Cross-Deployment Scenario

-餐厅、酒店、医院、商场、仓库、工厂与户外环境可以使用统一治理框架，同时保留各自的 Runtime Profile 与 Investigation Context。
+Restaurants, hotels, hospitals, shopping malls, warehouses, factories, and outdoor environments can share a unified governance framework while retaining their respective Runtime Profiles and Investigation Contexts.

-> **Atlas 的目标不是让每个项目多一个脚本。**
+> **Atlas’s goal is not to add another script to every project.**
 >
-> **Atlas 的目标是让整个组织拥有一套可以持续扩展的运行时治理基础设施。**
+> **Atlas’s goal is to empower the entire organization with a continuously scalable runtime governance infrastructure.**

 ---

-## 两条产品线，一个治理平台
+## Two Product Lines, One Governance Platform

 ### [Atlas Runtime Sensor Governance™](/products/runtime-sensor-governance)

-**面向传感器厂商**
+**For Sensor Manufacturers**

-帮助 Sensor CTO、FAE Lead、Firmware、Driver、Validation 与 Product Team 建立跨 OEM、跨产品、跨场景的运行时治理能力。
+Empowers Sensor CTOs, FAE Leads, Firmware, Driver, Validation, and Product Teams to build runtime governance capabilities across OEMs, products, and scenarios.

-重点价值包括：
+Key value includes:

-- 建立 Sensor Runtime Profiles
+- Establishing Sensor Runtime Profiles
-- 沉淀 Historical Sensor RGA
+- Accumulating Historical Sensor RGA
-- 提升 FAE 调查效率
+- Improving FAE investigation efficiency
-- 统一 OEM 协同调查材料
+- Unifying OEM collaborative investigation materials
-- 复用跨客户、跨项目的调查经验
+- Reusing investigation experience across customers and projects
-- 将现场问题转化为产品改进输入
+- Turning field issues into product improvement inputs

 ### [Atlas Runtime Investigation™](/products/runtime-investigation)

-**面向机器人 OEM**
+**For Robot OEMs**

-帮助 CTO、Engineering VP、Tier 1、Tier 2、Tier 3 与 Customer Support 建立标准化、可运营、可衡量的运行时调查体系。
+Empowers CTOs, Engineering VPs, Tier 1, Tier 2, Tier 3, and Customer Support teams to build a standardized, operable, and measurable runtime investigation system.

-重点价值包括：
+Key value includes:

-- 统一运行时证据
+- Unifying runtime evidence
-- 缩短 Investigation Time
+- Shortening Investigation Time
-- 降低 Tier 3 重复投入
+- Reducing repetitive Tier 3 workload
-- 提升 Historical RGA Reuse
+- Increasing Historical RGA Reuse
-- 建立组织级 Assist Vault
+- Establishing an enterprise-grade Assist Vault
-- 让每一次 REF 都产生长期价值
+- Making every REF yield long-term value

 ---

-## 不同角色为什么需要 Atlas
+## Why Different Roles Need Atlas

 ### CTO / Engineering VP

-Atlas 将运行时调查从不可见的工程消耗，转化为可以衡量的治理能力。
+Atlas transforms runtime investigation from invisible engineering overhead into measurable governance capabilities.

-管理层可以持续观察：
+Management can continuously track:

 - REF Trend
 - Median Time to Closure